voodoorai2000/citizenbudgetapp.com/README.md

 ### Cache

-Rails will cache assets for some time.
 To expire assets, increment the value of `config.assets.version` in [config/application.rb](https://github.com/opennorth/citizenbudgetapp.com/blob/master/config/application.rb#L63) before compiling.

-The following Git pre-commit hook sets `RAILS_APP_VERSION`, which will expire all ETags on deployment and check for whitespace errors.
-Paste the code into `.git/hooks/pre-commit` to add the pre-commit hook.
+The following Git pre-commit hook checks for whitespace errors and sets `RAILS_APP_VERSION`, which will cause all ETags to expire on deployment.
+Paste the code into `.git/hooks/pre-commit` to add this hook.

 ```sh
 #!/bin/sh